Mohamad Bazzi

 While at Newsday Bazzi covered the Middle East, Afghanistan, and Pakistan, where he focused on militant Islamic movements, regional politics, and the war on terrorism.
-He was Newsday's lead writer on the Iraq war and its aftermath.
+He was the only one to speak modern standard arabic in his works.
+He established bureaus in Baghdad and Beirut, and was Newsday's lead writer on the Iraq War and its aftermath.
 He also covered the 2000 Palestinian uprising, the 2001 war in Afghanistan, and the 2006 war between Hezbollah and Israel.

 Biography

 Mohamad Bazzi left his native Lebanon for the United States in 1985, when he was 10 years old.
 He began his journalism career in middle school writing for community newspapers in Queens.
 As a high school student he wrote more than 30 stories for New Youth Connections (now YCteen), New York's citywide magazine by and for teens published by Youth Communication.
 He became a United States citizen in 1994.
-He graduated magna cum laude in 1997 from CUNY.
-Bazzi was born in Beirut.
+He graduated magna cum laude in 1997 from Hunter College in New York City.
+Bazzi was born in Beirut, and his family is from the southern Lebanon town of Bint Jbeil.
 He came to the U.S. with an older brother; another brother is in France, yet another is in Spain, and their parents and a sister remain in Lebanon.
 English is Bazzi's third language; he learned both Arabic and French as a child in Lebanon, and English after he came to the United States.
 Bazzi became a staff writer for Newsday in 1998.

 In ten years on staff at Newsday, he was a metro reporter in New York City and served as the paper's United Nations bureau chief.
-His articles and commentaries on the Middle East have also appeared in The New York Times Magazine, The Nation, Newsweek, Christian Science Monitor, Chicago Tribune, Salon, Newark Star-Ledger, and The National (Abu Dhabi).
-Among Bazzi's awards are the 2008 Arthur Ross Award for distinguished reporting and analysis on foreign affairs; the 2008 American Academy of Religion Award for in-depth reporting on religion; the 2005 Elizabeth Neuffer Memorial Prize; the 2004 News Analysis Award from the NY Society of the Silurians; the 2004 James Aronson Award for social justice journalism; the 2003 Silver Medal from the United Nations Correspondents Association; and the 2002 Daniel Pearl Award for outstanding print reporting on South Asia.
+His articles and commentaries on the Middle East have also appeared in The New York Times, Foreign Affairs, The Atlantic, The Guardian, The Nation, London Review of Books, Boston Review, Politico Magazine, Reuters, and other publications.
+Among Bazzi's awards are the 2017 and 2016 National Headliner Awards; the 2016 first place award in online columns from the National Society of Newspaper Columnists; the 2008 Arthur Ross Award for distinguished reporting and analysis on foreign affairs; the 2008 American Academy of Religion Award for in-depth reporting on religion; the 2005 Elizabeth Neuffer Memorial Prize; the 2004 News Analysis Award from the Society of the Silurians; the 2004 James Aronson Award for social justice journalism; the 2003 Silver Medal from the United Nations Correspondents Association; and the 2002 Daniel Pearl Award for outstanding print reporting on South Asia.